 This test centre advice will include a Test Information Bulletin (PDF 91kB).

 The Selective High School Placement Test is an ability test which is able to differentiate accurately between students of very high ability.
 It is rare for any candidate to score full marks in any of its components.

 Students who miss the test through illness or other unavoidable mishap may be considered through the illness/misadventure procedure.
 Students unable to take the test because they are interstate or overseas at the time should contact the Unit to determine whether they should apply to be considered under the illness/misadventure procedure or the interstate/overseas procedure.

 The test is developed by an external test development company under contract to the Department of Education and Communities.
-It is a secure test and, apart from the sample test papers which have been published online, tests are not made available for scrutiny after the test session.
-The test does not contain any questions used in previous years.
+It is a secure test and, apart from the sample test papers which have been published online, tests are not made available for scrutiny before or after the test session.
+The test does not usually contain any questions used in previous years.